Reviewed by: Makerdeck Editorial Team

 What Could Be Better

-- Download-based pricing means costs scale with growth
+- Download-based pricing means costs scale with growth — can get expensive for popular shows

 - No built-in monetization marketplace (need to find sponsors independently)